County-District-School (CDS) Codes

 The California School Directory is an online resource for obtaining contact and general information about California schools and districts.

 - Public Schools Database (downloadable files)

 The Public Schools Database contains downloadable files that include general information about California public schools and districts.

 - Nationwide Search for Public Schools

-National Center for Educational Statistics (NCES) online application for locating public schools nationwide.
+This is an online database within the National Center for Educational Statistics (NCES) for locating public schools nationwide.